 Rav Tzvi Yehudah recalled his visceral pain nineteen years previous, when the 1947 UN Partition Plan was approved, assigning parts of the Jewish homeland to an Arab state.
 People streamed into the streets to celebrate and rejoice.

-|“But I could not go out and join in the celebration.
+“But I could not go out and join in the celebration.
 I sat alone and silent; a heavy burden lay upon me.
 During those first hours, I could not resign myself to what had been done.
-I could not accept the fact that, indeed, “They have divided My land” (Joel 4:2).”|
+I could not accept the fact that, indeed, “They have divided My land” (Joel 4:2).”

 The rabbi then stunned the audience as he thundered,

-|“And where is our Hebron?
+“And where is our Hebron?
 Are we forgetting this?
 Where is our Shechem, our Jericho?
-Have we forgotten them?”|
+Have we forgotten them?”

 Rabbi Hanan Porat, well-known author, educator, and member of Knesset, was one of the Mercaz HaRav students who fought in the battle for Jerusalem.
 “I was in the yeshiva during that Independence Day celebration,” Rabbi Porat recalled.
 “Rav Tzvi Yehudah’s roars still reverberate in my ears.
-If I think back to lectures or speeches which influenced me, without a doubt it was this address that had the greatest impact on me.”
+If I think back to lectures or speeches that influenced me, without a doubt it was this address that had the greatest impact on me.”

 He added, “We felt that our rabbi was speaking with prophetic spirit, that ‘the Shechinah was speaking though his mouth.’
 The very walls shook.
 People looked at one other in wonder.”